cea-hpc/pcocc/docs/source/manpages/man1/batch.rst

 Description
 ***********

 Instantiate or restore a virtual cluster in batch mode.
-A cluster definition is expressed as a list of templates and counts e.g.: pcocc batch tpl1:6,tpl2:2 instantiates a cluster with 6 VMs from template tpl1 and 2 VMs from template tpl2

-Batch options are passed on to the underlying batch manager.
+A cluster definition is expressed as a list of templates and counts.
+For example, pcocc batch *tpl1:6,tpl2:2* instantiates a cluster with 6 VMs from template *tpl1* and 2 VMs from template *tpl2*.
+Resources  are relinquished when the VMs are powered off or when the batch script exits.
+Any data stored on ephemeral disks is lost after the job completes.

-By default batch jobs are submitted with the name *pcocc* unless specified otherwise in the batch options

-pcocc commands which target a virtual cluster look for a job named *pcocc* and will select it if there is only one match.
+Batch options are passed on to the underlying batch manager (see sbatch(1)).
+By default batch jobs are submitted with the name *pcocc* unless specified otherwise in the batch options. pcocc commands which target a virtual cluster look for a job named *pcocc* and will select it if there is only one match.
 Otherwise, the id or name of the batch job hosting the cluster must be specified.

+It is possible to execute a script on the first physical compute node with the *-E* option or on the first VM with the *-b* option.
+The latter requires that the pcocc guest agent is running in the VM.
+The cluster will be terminated once the script exits.
+As in a `pcocc-alloc(1)<alloc>` interactive shell, pcocc commands launched within a host script implicitely target the current pcocc cluster.

 Options
 *******